 Pairing with Healthy Fats for Enhanced Absorption

-Magnesium offers unique evening benefits.
-It helps regulate GABA, a calming neurotransmitter, and supports melatonin production for better sleep quality.
+Magnesium offers unique evening benefits — it helps regulate GABA, a calming neurotransmitter, and supports melatonin production for better sleep quality.
+Many people prefer taking magnesium at night to promote unwinding and overnight muscle recovery, while vitamin D works well in the morning with a fat-containing meal.

-Practical meal pairings make supplementation easy.
-Try your morning vitamin D dose with eggs and avocado, or evening magnesium intake with salmon and leafy greens.
-Consistency matters more than specific timing — regular habits maintain steady blood levels.
+Morning: vitamin D with eggs and avocado (healthy fats boost absorption).
+Evening: magnesium with salmon and leafy greens.
+Consistency matters more than perfect timing — regular habits maintain steady blood levels.
+Listen to your body and adjust if you notice effects on energy or sleep.

 Dietary Sources: Foods Rich in Vitamin D and Magnesium

 Your kitchen holds powerful allies in maintaining optimal levels of essential nutrients.
 While supplements have their place, getting these compounds from whole food sources offers additional benefits like complementary nutrients and better overall nutrition.
+For the top vitamin D food sources by IU content, see our guide to vitamin D-rich foods.

 Top Vitamin D-Rich Foods